 Porn spam doesn’t mean anyone did anything illicit.
-Everyone gets spam, and some of it is porn spam.
+Everyone gets spam, and some of it is porn.
 Lack of spam doesn’t imply you’ve been good, either.

 Internet safety is difficult, yet critical.
 Here are seven key steps to keep your computer safe on the internet.

 Five Tips to get the most out of your technology.
 Tip #4: Stay Safe – I discuss the most important security software you have.

 A secure website means the site owner has jumped through the technical hoops necessary to qualify for https.
 Safety is another thing all together.